 Emma Smith is a visual artist based in the UK and works internationally.
 She has a social practice and creates platforms for people to share research, experiences, knowledge and no-how of human relationships to one another and the places we co-habit.

-Through performances, installations, objects and actions, Smith’s work tests the boundaries of human connectivity: relationship, communication, sense of place and entanglement.
-Her work looks in particular at hidden forms of connectivity: the intimate / the transient / the subconscious / and the invisible.
+Through performances, installations, objects and actions, Smith’s work reveals the subtleties of human connectivity: relationship, communication, sense of place and entanglement.
+Her work looks in particular at hidden forms of connection: the tacit / the intimate / the transient / the subconscious / the remote / and the invisible.
 She is currently developing new work looking at extended cognition and consciousness, touch beyond the ends of the body and the body as earth.

-Smith’s process is research and production based and often involves the bringing together of multi-disciplinary teams including collaborations with academics, professionals and hobbyists and drawing on the fields of anthropology, history, psychology, neurology, physics and biology.
+Smith’s process is research and production based and often involves the bringing together of multi-disciplinary teams including collaborations with academics, professionals and hobbyists and drawing on the fields of anthropology, history, psychology, neurology, physics, ecology and biology.
 Through this co-research process her work results in published findings as well as new artwork, unearthing forgotten histories and proposing new futures.

-Involving thousands of people in each project, Smith creates ephemeral experiences particular to those who are there, as well as scores, props and games for non-durational performance to be activated at any time.
+Involving thousands of people in each project, Smith creates ephemeral experiences particular to those who are there, scores, props and games for non-durational performance, and permanent landscapes, to be activated at any time.
 She creates work for the public realm and gallery ranging from intimate exchanges to large scale performances, site-specific events, installations, performance objects and permanent works.
-Through her work Smith converts the gallery from a space of contemplation to one of active research – a space for experimentation and collective action.
+Through her work Smith utilises the gallery as a space for active research and the public space as an environment for co-habitation, experimentation, play and collective action.